Martin Shaper Fence

 August 20, 2020 almost there; Its new home is a 1940 Oliver model #287 shaper that was originally sold to Steerman Aircraft.
 The were producing pilot trainers in the war.
 I wanted this shaper to get a nice fence and I am thrilled that it wound up being a Martin!

 August 23, 2020 Well the fence is done, except for the dust collection chute.
 During the restoration process I have been amazed at the amount of machining that I see in this piece!
 Everything is cast iron and super heavy duty.
 I haven't done any woodwork with it yet but it is already my favorite shaper fence!
 The other Martin fence we have, has less castings and more steel in it, it must be a newer vintage than this one.
-Thanks for looking!

 9-25-2020 Well its time to earn its keep!
 I have to make make a curved molding for a range hood, and the 1940 Oliver #287 shaper with the new Martin fence gets the call.
+Notice the push block.
+Little nerve racking first time through because my whole crew was watching me run this piece!
+With the push block my hand was well away from the cutter, but my knuckles touched the top of the spindle and scared me into next week!!!
+Anyway, success!

 11-2-2020 Here is the finished product;